ddsjoberg/gtsummary/cran-comments.md

 ## Additional Comments

 Thank you for your time!
-Apologies for the short time between submissions: we've included an important bug fix.
+I've shortened the check time for the package unit tests in this re-submission.